 “We believe the Black Mesa handprint represents the spirit of Pozanghoya, a weaver.
 Together with his twin brother, Paloqaawhoya, echoer, they work to keep the earth in balance,” Masayesva said.
 “We believe all waters – the aquifers, the springs, the lakes, the rivers, the oceans, the rain, the snow – are joined together.
 All work in harmony to sustain life.”

 The aquifer breathes, he said, when it rains.
 It exhales at its springs.

 But for thirty years Black Mesa has been at the center of a debate that pits modern society’s energy consumption and material wealth against traditional ways, and Hopi culture has been divided by the disagreement.

-(For more of this story about the Hopi Tribe of northern Arizona and other insightful stories from the American West, check back in January 2013 to purchase Western Perspective.)
+(For more of this story about the Hopi Tribe of northern Arizona and other insightful stories from the American West, check back later in 2013 to purchase Western Perspective.)